EricomSoftwareLtd/Shield/Shield-Changelog.md

 - Fixed: Japanese KB - space key is not working as expected in FF
 - Fixed: docker version in shield-prepare-servers (GitHub #727)
 - Fixed: External Objects for the checkSessionLimit = true scenario (CA0000068373)

+### Important Upgrade Note

+- Due to change in Backup/Restore functionality, upgrading from a previous release requires manual restore of the system configuration using a backup file
+- Procedure:
+- Make sure you have a backup from your last changes
+- Stop the system
+- Upgrade the system
+- Go to the Admin and Restore using your backup file

 ## [Rel-20.11.698] - 2020-11-26